stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 4. Or fall back to the _required_ properties.

-The allocation algorithm is encapsulated in a new component:
+This algorithm is encapsulated in a new component:

 ```java
 public class MemorySelector {